dorin-suletea/nvim-stacktrace/README.md

 ```

 ### Usage
-The plugin parsers `dap-repl` or `dap-terminal` whenever the contents of said buffer change
+The plugin parses `dap-repl` or `dap-terminal` whenever the contents of said buffer change
 and highlights paths in your current workspace that are not gitignored.

 Pressing the `jump_key` on any highlighted buffer will jump to its source.